 Melissa Nightingale visits the Air New Zealand lounge at Wellington International Airport while flying with Singapore Airlines.

-I've never been in an airport lounge before, so I wasn't sure what to expect.
+The arrival: I've never been in an airport lounge before, so I wasn't sure what to expect.
 The entrance to the lounge is tucked away down a quiet corridor and behind an opaque automated door.
 The staff member at the front desk showed me where to scan my boarding pass before waving me through.

 First impression: I immediately felt relaxed when I walked through to the lounge.
 Calm piano played over the speakers while I took a quick wander around.
 There's plenty of space and not too many people, so I tucked myself into a corner armchair with a gin and a curry.
 Perfect.